Skip to main content

 Rethinking the Women’s Health Initiative a Lesson in Timing

 Subsequent, more granular analyses of the WHI data, however, have revealed a profoundly different picture.
-The “timing hypothesis” posits that the cardiovascular effects of are highly dependent on when it is initiated relative to the onset of menopause.
+The “timing hypothesis” posits that the cardiovascular effects of hormone therapy are highly dependent on when it is initiated relative to the onset of menopause.

 The average age of participants in the WHI was 63, many of whom were more than a decade past menopause and likely had pre-existing, subclinical atherosclerosis.
 In this context, the pro-thrombotic and inflammatory effects of oral hormones, particularly the CEE/MPA combination, may have destabilized existing plaques, leading to adverse events.